Immigration and work

 1. When you enter the terminal building, follow the signs for arrivals.
 These signs will lead you to the Immigration control/Passport Control Area

 2. If you are transferring to another flight at the same airport, follow the signs for Flight connections/transit instead.
 Then, at your final airport in the UK, follow the signs for arrivals.
-As you approach the UKVI Immigration control/ Passport control, you will see screens and signs indicating two types of queue: one for British or EEA (European Economic Area) citizens and one for all other nationals.
+As you approach the UKVI Immigration control/ Passport control, you might see screens and signs indicating different queues depending on your nationality or if you are travelling with children.
 Make sure you join the right queue to avoid wasting time.

 3. At some major airports, arriving passengers are also sorted by flight number as they enter the UKVI Immigration control, so you should have this number with you.
 You can find the flight number on your boarding pass.
 Keep your boarding pass with you at all times as you may need the flight number to collect your luggage.

-4. When you reach the front of the queue (for Non-EEA nationals only), the Immigration Officer at the desk will want to see your documents such as Passport, Boarding pass, University offer letter, evidence of available funds such as bank statements/bank passbook or sponsor letter and any other documents that will allow the Immigration Officer to permit you to enter the UK.
+4. When you reach the front of the queue, the Immigration Officer at the desk will want to see your documents such as Passport, Boarding pass, University offer letter, evidence of available funds such as bank statements/bank passbook or sponsor letter and any other documents that will allow the Immigration Officer to permit you to enter the UK.

 Top tips for immigration control:

-• Make a note of a suitable UK contact including full name, address, and a phone number which will be required when you complete your landing card.
+• Make a note of a suitable UK contact including full name, address, and a phone number which may be required when you complete your landing card.

 • Ensure you complete your landing card before you meet the Border Force officer in the UK